bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 **Notes**:
 -   Type `q` to exit `less`.

-Change the permissions of the `mouse1_run/` folder in order to view its contents through a browser ( via your IP address, http://[public ipv4] ):
+Change the permissions of the `mouse1_run/` folder in order to view its contents through a browser ( via your IP address, http://[ public ipv4 ] ):
 ```
 chmod -R 777 mouse1_run
 ```

-### Databases, and licenses:
+### Databases and licenses:
 This tutorial relies on a few external databases and libraries to perform the filtering tasks associated with MetaPro.
 We have assembled the smaller databases in our precomputed files package